 We ask that you please attempt to resolve any issues with us first, although you have a right to contact your supervisory authority at any time.

 Your Personal Data may be processed outside your jurisdiction, and in countries that are not subject to an adequacy decision by the European Commission or your local legislature or regulator, and that may not provide for the same level of data protection as your jurisdiction, such as the European Economic Area.
-We ensure that the recipient of your Personal Data offers an adequate level of protection and security, for instance by entering into the appropriate back-to-back agreements and, if required, standard contractual clauses for the transfer of data as approved by the European Commission (Art.
-46 GDPR).
+We ensure that the recipient of your Personal Data offers an adequate level of protection and security, for instance by entering into the appropriate back-to-back agreements and, if required, standard contractual clauses for the transfer of data as approved by the European Commission.

 We may ask you for additional information to confirm your identity and for security purposes, before disclosing the Personal Data requested to you.
 We reserve the right to charge a fee where permitted by law, for instance if your request is manifestly unfounded or excessive.